dev-night/dev-night.github.io/public/index.md

 - Hashtag: [#devnight](https://twitter.com/search?q=%23devnight&src=hash)
 - Telegram: [/dev/night](https://telegram.me/joinchat/ACVCYwgGxmvZqGl4bCNsDg)

-Our /dev/night #019 will take place on the 13th of February at 19:15.
+Our /dev/night #020 will take place on the 6th of March at 19:00.

-We will do a Kata implementing the Game of Life, but with a little twist. ;)
+Agenda:
+- 18:30 / Arrival
+- 19:00 / Queuing - by Stanislau Saprankou
+- 19:30 / Who locked my column?
+A look into MySQL transaction handling - by Andreas Rodriguez Rivera
+- 20:00 / Essen
+- 21:00 / slot 3 - Open, but you want to take part?
+Contact us :)
+- 21:30 / slot 4 - Open, but you want to take part?
+Contact us :)

 <!-- <i>Right now we are looking for a talk.
 If you're interested please visit our [__talks submission page__](https://github.com/dev-night/talks/issues).</i>
 <a href="https://github.com/dev-night/talks"><img src="https://raw.github.com/dev-night/talks/master/.github/images/workflow.png"></a> -->